VertaAI/modeldb/client/verta/docs/tutorials/querying.rst

 Querying model metadata
 =======================

-For revisiting past Experiment Runs, the Verta API offers the ability to find Runs based on their properties and logged values.
+For revisiting past experiment runs, the Verta API offers the ability to find runs based on their properties and logged values.

-To start, you can obtain a collection of Experiment Runs under a Project or an Experiment using their ``expt_runs`` attribute:
+To start, you can obtain a collection of experiment runs under a project or an experiment using their ``expt_runs`` attribute:

 .. code-block:: python